College ACB

-College ACB (or College Anonymous Confession Board) was a website that allowed students from over 500 colleges across the United States to post anonymous gossip, rumors, rants, and discussions about people and college-related activities.
+College ACB (or College Anonymous Confession Board) was a website that allowed students from over 500 colleges across the United States to post anonymously about gossip, rumors, rants, and discussions with people and college-related activities.
 The website is no longer in service.

 College ACB described itself as "designed to give students a place to vent, rant, and talk to college peers in an environment free from social constraints and about subjects that might otherwise be taboo" and claims to promote "deep and thoughtful discussion".
 Recently it was bought by Blipdar and no longer exists in its previous form.
 In October 2011, Blipdar was taken offline.

 College ACB separates itself from its predecessor JuicyCampus by allowing several user friendly features and the ability to regulate boards by reporting any posts that may come across as offensive.

 Features

 Peter Frank has taken steps to separate College ACB from the failed JuicyCampus by allowing a large amount of user regulation.
 Each post of College ACB is given a report button.
-If a student feels that a certain post is offensive they are able to report the post and have it removed.
+If a student feels that a certain post is offensive, they are able to report the post and have it removed.
 Furthermore, the website allows for users to post comments and suggestions that they believe will help to improve the website, and other users are given the option to vote on those suggestions.
 As a registered user, College ACB also states it allows you to experience several other features such as "private messaging, identity swapping, and [the ability to] mark your favorite threads".